National Life & General: United Arab Emirates

+Kuwait

-The Kuwait operation is another feather in the cap of insurance major’s wide network coverage.
-The company offers various products in life, general and corporate insurance and is the market leader in medical insurance.
+The company offers various products in life, general, and corporate insurance and is the market leader in medical insurance.

-Financial Strength
+Financial strength

-In May 2020, A M Best affirmed the Financial Strength Rating of B++(Good) and the Long-Term Issuer Credit Rating of “bbb+” of NLGIC with stable outlook.
-It also has ISO 9001:2008 certification from British Standards Institute (BSI).
-These ratings together give its clients and associates an assurance of the company’s financial strength and guarantee quality in systems and processes.
+In May 2020, AM Best affirmed the Financial Strength Rating of B++(Good) and the Long-Term Issuer Credit Rating of “bbb+” of NLGIC, with a stable outlook.
+It also has ISO 9001:2008 certification from the British Standards Institute (BSI).

-CSR
+Corporate social responsibility

-As part of the social responsibility, the company distributed school bags to needy students.
+As part of its social responsibility, the company distributed school bags to needy students.

 Awards and recognition

-The company recently won the “Best Insurance Company Digital Transformation Oman 2020” award from Global Banking & Finance Review.
+The company won the “Best Insurance Company Digital Transformation Oman 2020” award from Global Banking & Finance Review.